 You will receive a percentage of your book sales in the form of royalties, and this varies from one self-publishing house to another.
 You can expect your royalty payment to be in the region of 10% of the retail price of every book sold.

-Independent publishing (often confused with vanity publishing) is an exciting and growing trend both worldwide and in South Africa.
+Self-publishing is an exciting and growing trend both worldwide and in South Africa.

 The best part about being an indie author is that you have full control over your book, from your original manuscript to cover design to typesetting, to production to printing to distribution.
 And you’ll make money from the get-go.
 You get to choose who edits your book, who designs your cover, whether you want a glossy or matte cover, whether you want cream or white paper, and in what thickness; you get to choose exactly what goes on the copyright page of your book, the price of the book, the size and format of your book, which distribution channels you want to use, and you can make changes to the content within minutes at no cost to yourself.